g-martens/ansible-references/conditional/error_handling.md

 >
 >Setting force_handlers: true on a play does not cause handlers to be notified for tasks that report ok or failed; it only causes the handlers to run that have already been notified before the point at which the play failed.

-# Specifying Task Failure Conditions
+# Specifying Task Failure Conditions (failed_when)
-You can use the failed_when keyword on a task to specify which conditions indicate that thetask has failed.
+You can use the failed_when keyword on a task to specify which conditions indicate that the task has failed.
 This is often used with command modules that might successfully execute a command, but where the command's output indicates a failure.

 For example, you can run a script that outputs an error message and then use that message to  define the failed state for the task.
 The following example shows one way that you can use the failed_when keyword in a task:
 ```YAML